-The Meta Strategy Derivatives Portfolio is a holistic investing and trading portfolio constructed on the fundamental idea of the Meta Strategy.
-This strategy uses systematic fundamental and technical indicators to gradually rotate a portfolio between different asset classes according to long-term market conditions.
-The analysis here tells me whether to be long, short or neutral equity ETFs with the majority of my capital at any given time – over this basic allocation I then overlay a smaller derivatives sleeve to tilt the overall portfolio exposure.
+The Meta Strategy Trading and Investing Portfolios are holistically constructed on the fundamental idea of the Meta Strategy.
+The strategy uses systematic fundamental and technical indicators to gradually rotate a portfolio between different asset classes according to long-term market conditions.
+The analysis here tells me whether to be long, short or neutral equity ETFs with the majority of my capital at any given time – over this basic allocation I then overlay a smaller derivatives sleeve (using options or comparable leveraged instruments) to tilt the overall portfolio exposure.

 Integrating information over different time horizons

-Every day I collect pieces of information and strategy ideas which are more or less valuable for fine tuning a portfolio allocation.
+Every week I collect data and systematic trading signals to fine-tune my portfolio allocation.
 Long term return distributions of asset classes are very well researched and I consider them to be as reliable as anything is likely to be in the financial markets.

-An expectation for a long-term positive return for owning an asset is the basic motivation to be an investor – if it didn’t exist the very species would die out over time.
+An expectation for a long-term positive return for owning a productive asset is the basic motivation to be an investor.

-Generic long-term strategies, e.g. factor exposure to value and momentum, carry strategies or trend-following, are next on the spectrum with lots of data and a fairly high reliability that there is some kind of return premium there.
+Generic long-term strategies, e.g. factor exposure to value and momentum, carry strategies or trend-following, are next on the spectrum with lots of data and a fairly high reliability that there exists a return premium to be harvested.

 The Probability Map